Faith and Frailty

-When we’re surrounded by darkness, when adversity comes and we feel weak, frail and alone, we can choose our response.
-We can choose to become anxious, fearful and weak or we can choose to become stronger as we pass through the adversity.
+When we’re surrounded by darkness, when adversity comes and we feel weak, frail and alone, though we may not always realize it -- we can choose our response.
+We choose to become anxious, fearful and weak or we can choose to become stronger as we pass through the adversity.
 We choose to stand tall, cast our cares on Him and rely on the strength of God or we choose to shrink back – puzzled by the whole affair.

 Again, know this.
 There is a God.
 Never doubt it.
 To find God, it is essential that we take that first step – "repent" and "turn away from" something (sin) and exercise "faith" and "turn to“ Someone (Christ).
 Receive Him.
 Invite Him into your life – now.

 Check Us Out

 Ezekiel, Jeremiah (the weeping prophet), Habakkuk, Job and other people in the Bible had similar Dark Night of the Soul experiences.
 Through these experiences they often encountered their own frailty as they sensed what appeared to be the absence of God.
 Jeremiah is the penman of the probing question – “In times of trouble, why is God a stranger in the land?”

 Do you feel empty, restless, lonely, lost – helpless or hopeless?
 Does God seem distant?
 Are you struggling to find God?
 Take Heart!
 Have Heart!
 Invite Him into your heart – now.

 Hope is the Confident Expectation that somehow God is going to work things out – even when He is nowhere to be found.
 Hope is that sense of certainty infused by God that assures us that somehow everything is going to be OK.

 Hopeless situations fill our heads with false perceptions about God, about ourselves, about life.